mwdawson/Conditional-Quantile-Trajectories/README.md

 For more information, see the corresponding paper:

-Dawson, M. and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to Longitudinal Snippet Data" (2017), *to appear in Journal of the American Statistical Association*, ([link](http://www.tandfonline.com/doi/abs/10.1080/01621459.2017.1356321))
+Dawson, M. and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to Longitudinal Snippet Data", *Journal of the American Statistical Association*, 2017 ([link](http://www.tandfonline.com/doi/abs/10.1080/01621459.2017.1356321))